-The events of one day change Sammy from a moody teenage girl to a fugitive striking out into the west, in an engaging work of historical fiction.
+In Under a Painted Sky, the events of one day change Sammy from a moody teenage girl to a fugitive striking out into the west.

 Under a Painted Sky by Stacey Lee.
 G. P. Putnam’s Sons, 2015, 370 pages

 - Reading Level: Young Adults, ages 15 – 18

 When her father dies violently, Samantha Young becomes prey to an attempted rape that leads to accidental murder.
 It also leads to big trouble, for as she observes, “The law in Missouri in this year of our Lord 1849 does not sympathize with a Chinaman’s daughter.”
 Unexpected help arrives in the form of Annamae, a slave girl with her own problems.
 The girls decide to disguise themselves as boys and head west.
 Soon they join a group of cowboys, also bound west.
 Will their tenuous alliance last?
 And will the girls be able to keep their secrets and stay ahead of the law?

 Lee includes several Christian characters who appear genuine and not misguided.
 While Sammy is inclined to believe in fate, Annamae sees providence and God’s provision in life:

 “God is benevolent . . . and it ain’t Christian to believe in fate, because He’s in charge of the stars, too.”
 She raises her eyes to the canopy and mutters, ‘Be merciful on the poor wretch’s soul.
 She’s going through a rough spell.”